ItsWachira/Hashnode_Blog_Posts/cl7g36hko0ctd1cnvd6z9c34o.md

 });
 ```
 ### POST request
-After getting an employee by id, we need something by which we can insert an employee
+After getting an employee by id, we need to create a route endpoint in which we can insert employee details.

 ```